 It is possible for a player to create these high standards on their own and adhere to them.
 These athletes are the exception and most people benefit from making a public commitment to themselves, a coach and a strong development program.

-Looking to improve your career in golf?
 The PGA Golf Performance Program provides world class facilities, coaching, training and education in a 1 year program.
 For more information go here.